 3. Drain Cleaner and Anti-coagulants: If a home recipe doesn't do the trick, you can try drain cleaners, but be wary of chemical cleaners that frequently lead to pipe corrosion.
 Anti-coagulants will thin your blood, reducing the risks of arteriosclerosis, but anti-coagulants have their own risks.

-4. Plumbers' Snake and Angioplasty: More serious clogs may require a plumber to snake the pipes and physically remove the clog.
+4. Plumbers' Snake and Angioplasty: More serious clog repairs may require some money hiring a plumber to snake the pipes and physically remove the clog.
 Likewise, doctors can catheterize your blood vessel, inflating a balloon and inserting a mesh tube (stent) to keep the blood vessel open.

 5. New Pipes and Bypass Surgery: The most severe blockages may require you install a new section of pipes or circumvent arteries with bypass surgery.
 Problems of this magnitude should be left to the pros.